wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/2-enable-security.md

 ## Windows Virtual Desktop architecture

 Windows Virtual Desktop is a desktop and app virtualization service that runs in Azure.
-Windows Virtual Desktop provides:
+Windows Virtual Desktop:

-- Provide virtualization infrastructure as a managed service.
+- Provides virtualization infrastructure as a managed service.
-- Enable management of VMs deployed in your Azure subscription.
+- Enables management of VMs deployed in your Azure subscription.
-- Use Azure AD to manage the identity services.
+- Uses Azure AD to manage the identity services.
-- Include support for existing tools such as Microsoft Intune or System Center Configuration Manager.
+- Includes support for existing tools such as Microsoft Intune or System Center Configuration Manager.

 The following image is a typical enterprise deployment architecture diagram that depicts the various components.